OpenDSA/OpenDSA/RST/en/Glossary.rst

       to the concept of :term:`locality of reference`.

    abstract data type
+      :to-term: ADT :label: abbreviation

-      Abreviated :term:`ADT`.
+      Abbreviated :term:`ADT`.
 The realization of a :term:`data type` as a software component.

    activation record
+      :to-term: local variable :label: stores

       The entity that is stored on the :term:`runtime stack` during program execution.
-      It stores any active local variable and the return address from which a new subroutine is being called, so that this information can be recovered when the subroutine terminates.
+      It stores any active :term:`local variable` and the return address from which a new subroutine is being called, so that this information can be recovered when the subroutine terminates.

    acyclic graph
       :to-term: directed acyclic graph :label: types
+      :to-term: cycles <cycle> :label: has no

       In :term:`graph` terminology, a graph that contains no :term:`cycles <cycle>`.